 It is even better when you can save on tickets!
 Find out how from our post on ways to get discount Broadway theater tickets.

 Before or after your show, there are many things to do at night in Times Square.

 For more evening ideas, check out our guide to 40+ things to do at night in NYC.

-Take a look at our guide of things to see and do in Lower Manhattan.
+Take a look at our guide to things to see and do in Lower Manhattan.

 Step inside to admire the stained glass windows and stroll into the cemetery and see the grave of Alexander Hamilton, the first Secretary of the US Treasury (and whose face is printed on the $10 bill).

 Use our self-guided tour to get the most out of your trip to Trinity Church.